 Before you get into the water, there are some very important and necessary Surf-etiquette and safety aspects and a lot of tips that you should be aware of.
 It is important to understand them before you venture out onto the waves.
 If you are a beginner then you should learn these tips before you surf.

-if you’re a beginner go on a surfing camp for beginners or find a friend to teach you, with this way you protect yourself and you will learn faster.
+if you’re a beginner go on a surfing camp for beginners or find a friend to teach you, in this way you protect yourself and you will learn faster.

-in this article, we will talk about the tips for surfing out and in the water.
+in this article, we will talk about tips for surfing out and in the water.

 Out the water

 There are many different types of surfboards on the market and finding one that is right for you can seem overwhelming.
 There are things to consider, like your skill level, there are six main types of surfboards longboards, gun, funboards, hybrids, shortboards, and fish boards. the best types of surfboards for beginners are longboards and hybrids.